 Called “The Land of Lakes and Volcanoes,” thick rainforests, rugged highlands, and beautiful beaches define Nicaragua’s beautiful landscape.
 Its rich history dates back to the Spanish conquistadores.
 However, hopelessness, addiction, destitution, and poverty plague many in Nicaragua.
 The poorest nation in Central America, almost 80% of Nicaraguans live on less than $2 a day.
 One in four Nicaraguans is either starving or suffering from malnutrition.
 Entire families live on and scrounge for scraps in city dumps.
 The people of Nicaragua need to know they are seen, loved, and not forgotten by God.
 Will you share this life-changing truth with them?

 Home to the Panama Canal and the largest rainforest outside of the Amazon, the country of Panama connects Central and South America.
 And thanks to the Canal, which connects the Pacific Ocean to the Atlantic, Panama is one of the leading economies in Central America.
 But the Panama Canal is a two-edged sword, because it also allows for increased drug trafficking.
-The majority of Panamanians are Roman Catholic, holding to a works-based religion often mixed with local tribal practices.
-The people of Panama need to experience a relationship with Jesus Christ.
-Will you live your faith in Panama?
+Panama sits at a place of power of opportunity in the world, as it holds the key to crossing between oceans, hemispheres, and continents.
+Will you live your faith in this land of possibility and potential?

 Located in Southeast Asia, Malaysia has one of the most competitive economies in all of Asia.
 Known for the tallest twin towers in the world, the Petronas Towers, it is a rising power in our global economy.
 With a large number of immigrants from India, Thailand, China, and Burma, Malaysia is culturally rich, with heavy influences of Hinduism and Buddhism.
 However, this culturally diverse and rapidly developing nation is mostly Muslim.
 With 61% of the population practicing Islam and 19% claiming Buddhism, the majority of Malaysians have never heard the Gospel.
 Will you share the love of Jesus in Malaysia?